danielroelfs/danielroelfs.com/content/blog/2023-nyt-books-api/index.md

 That is quite an impressive trajectory.
 There are a few moments where the book leaves the Best Sellers list, but it had a spot on the list every year from 2018 when the book was published to 2023.

 The jump in the plot above that happens in 2022 seemed very remarkable, jumping from spot 13 to 1 within a week.
 I was wondering if that had anything to do with the release of the movie adaptation.
 So let's have a look.
 The movie was released on July 15th, 2022.
+Let's also look at a few other books I know were on the Best Sellers list that have gotten an adaptation.
+This is just anecdotal and hand-picked evidence of course so needs to be taken with a grain of salt.
+Perhaps another time I'll find a more systematic way of testing this.
+In addition to [*Where The Crawdads Sing*](https://www.imdb.com/title/tt9411972/), I've picked two other movies and three TV series.
+The other two movies are [*Bird Box*](https://www.imdb.com/title/tt2737304/) released in late 2018 and [*It Chapter Two*](https://www.imdb.com/title/tt7349950/), the second installment of the adaptation of *It* by Stephen King.
+For the TV series I'll look at the wonderful [*Normal People*](https://www.imdb.com/title/tt9059760/) based on the novel by Sally Rooney (who also has writing credits on the series!), initially released in 2020, [*The Outsider*](https://www.imdb.com/title/tt8550800/) also based on a book by Stephen King, and [*The Handmaid's Tale*](https://www.imdb.com/title/tt5834204/) based on the book by Margaret Atwood.

 <details>
 <summary>Code for the plot below</summary>